PowerBI Notebook

 Safe Division — DIVIDE

--- AVOID: crashes if denominator is 0
+-- AVOID: crashes if the denominator is 0

 Revenue per Visit = [Total Revenue] / [Transaction Count]